 Issued at 8:18 am EDT on Tuesday 15 November 2016

 by Bureau of Meteorology, Hobart.

-Strong and dangerous flows a likely to remain a hazard in throughout the North
+Strong and dangerous flows are likely to remain a hazard in throughout the

 St Patricks River: